 Legal Note: We can't tell you exactly what to write or how to present it to your users.
 The following recommendations are ones that we consider to be appropriate to work with NextRoll.
-As there aren’t clear regulations around consent tools, these guidelines may change over time to reflect updated best practices.
+As there aren’t clear regulations around consent banners, these guidelines may change over time to reflect updated best practices.
 This is not legal advice and you should check with your own internal teams and your lawyers for your overall cookie consent solution.

 Before you can start tracking users with NextRoll, you need to ask for consent for NextRoll, specifically.
 In order to do that, you need some type of visual element on your site.
 This element needs to be unavoidable.
 Make sure that it isn't hidden and that its size and colors prevent it from blending into the background.

 Below is how we present the notice for sites using our NextRoll Cookie Consent Banner.